-These statistics provide information on holiday houses rented through Danish agencies, and has been conducted since 1986.
+These statistics provide information on holiday houses rented through Danish agencies.
+The statistics have been compiled since 1986 in various forms but have been comparable in their current form since 1992.
 Figures on nights spend at holiday houses or holiday apartments complements various tourism statistics on nights spend (hotels, camping etc.).
 The purpose of the statistics is to provide information on holiday houses for rental, rented houses and the number of tourist nights spent in this type of accommodation.
-The most important variables are: Houses available, rented houses, rental contracts made and nights stayed per group of nationality.
+The statistics are divided by guests' nationality and geographically by regions and regions of the country.
+A monthly compilation of the statistics is prepared in collaboration with the public tourism organization VisitDenmark.
+Additionally, the statistics include information on future bookings of holiday homes.